apostrophecms/apostrophe-documentation/modules/apostrophe-utils/browser-apostrophe-context.md

   if (result.status === 'ok') { ... }
 });

-See $.jsonCall for details.
+See $.jsonCall for details of how the call is made.
-### html(*verb*, *options*, *data*, *success*, *failure*)
+### html(*route*, *options*, *data*, *success*, *failure*)
-Invoke $.jsonCall with the URL self.action + '/' + verb
-and always add { dataType: 'html' } to the options.
-For fetching HTML fragments asynchronously.
-Since $.jsonCall is always POST, there is no limit to the size of the data object and no risk of a stale cached result coming back.
+Invoke an API route implemented by the Apostrophe module associated with this object, or by another module if the ":" syntax is used, like: `module-name:verb`

+The response is expected to be markup, not JSON.
+Otherwise this method is very similar to the `api` method.

+`options` and `failure` may be omitted entirely.

 Typical example: